ryansobol/frozen/README.md

 ##### `model.isValid()`

-Return `true` or `false` depending on whether the model has any errors.
+Returns `true` or `false` depending on whether the model has any errors.

 ```coffee
 class User extends Frozen.Model